WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 The first part is the same as in a previous section.
 Click "New folder", name it "Models" and copy .gitignore file there.

 There is one more step, though.
-This is a folder, which will contain the trained models, used later by your coworkers to predict patients' health status.
+This is a folder, which will contain the trained models and their improvements, used later by your coworkers to predict patients' health status.
 Because of this, we want to make sure, that they will get it.
 This is why we need to go to PARAMETERS file in the main project folder.
 Open it and add "Models" to Artifacts just like you can see below:

 ![Models in Artifacts](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/ImagesForDescriptionToExport/modelsArt.png)